-Because people with post-stroke depression often cannot drastically pivot their thought patterns by “thinking happy thoughts” if they don’t believe the thoughts.
+People with post-stroke depression often cannot drastically pivot their thought patterns by “thinking happy thoughts” if they don’t believe the thoughts.

 This would start a negative feedback loop where you’re saying one thing but thinking another, and you’ll get nowhere.

 Cultivating gratitude is more accessible and paves the way to better emotions.

 If you struggle with feeling better after stroke, then you’ll enjoy our book Healing & Happiness After Stroke.

 It was written specifically for stroke survivors who want extra support with the emotional side of recovery.
 We hope you enjoy it.